coder/docs/admin/workspace-providers/management.md

   at least one organization, no one will be able to provision workspaces using this provider.

+  > Organizations must not contain any workspaces in the workspace provider
+  > before you remove them from a workspace provider's allowlist.

 - Change the features of the workspace provider.
 You can enable **end-to-end encryption** for this provider, enable **external SSH connections** to the provider's workspaces via the Coder CLI, or specify a **Kubernetes storage